Fuel your future

 Learning that works!

-If you live or work in Pembrokeshire, Carmarthenshire, Neath Port Talbot or Swansea, you could be entitled to receive funding towards the cost of your course.
+If you live or work in Pembrokeshire, Carmarthenshire, Neath Port Talbot or Swansea, you could be entitled to join one of our free or heavily subsidised courses.

 Skills for the Workplace is a project that offers funded training to help people across south west Wales gain valuable, work-ready skills.